jkomoros/adjacency-map/README.md

 #### ValueDefinitionRefValue

 Selects a final computed value out of the parent node for an edge (the 'ref').
 Only defined PropertyNames may be used.
 Selects one number per node referenced.

+If the ValueDefinition is in the context of a PropertyDefinition.value, then a PropertyName of '.' will automatically be replaced with the PropertyName being defined.

 ```
 nodes: {
     a: {